CONTENTS

 Explanation

 So this circuit (as you can see from the labeled picture above) has basically 5 distinct pieces.
 The first piece to the circuit was getting 12v and 5v supplies.
-I accomplished this with the simple 5v voltage regulator circuit (duh).
-Since the output of the SID is 6v max, I used the 12v supply on an OPA2134 opamp giving me a 6v cushion to the rails which is quite nice.
+I accomplished this with the simple 5v voltage regulator circuit.
+Since the output of the SID is 6v max, I used the 12v supply on an OPA2134 opamp giving me a 6v cushion to the rails.
 The opamp is a simple buffer and AC coupler circuit which removes the DC offset from the SID chip.

 The next piece to the circuit is the SID itself.
 It runs both 12v and 5v.
 One thing to note is I couldn't find the 2200pF capacitors that the book recommended at Radio Shack so I ended up using 4700pf.
 I believe they are just used as filters and the only real requirement is they are identical.
-The book recommends a bypass capacitor both on Vcc and Vdd, but I elected not to put them in since it would ugly up the circuit.
+The book recommends a bypass capacitor both on Vcc and Vdd, but I elected not to put them to save space on the board.
 One important fact I found out the hard way: the 1k ohm resistor from the audio-out pin to ground needs to be there, otherwise it outputs some kind of garbage that almost works.
-I can already hear my EE friend Jeff Blevins saying "Did you read the spec sheet!?!?!?".
-Thanks Jeff.

-The last piece of the puzzle is the DS275 chip.
+The last piece is the DS275 chip.
 This is used to turn the TTL serial port voltages into RS232 voltages as shown in my Atmel RS232 project.

 Schematic